Habitat Evaluation Process

 The Habitat Evaluation Process

 The Habitat Evaluation Procedure was first used in a Habitats Regulations Assessment (HRA).
 It was carried out to determine the effects of development north of Taunton on the lesser horseshoe bat colony at the Hestercombe House Special Area of Conservation.
 This was from site allocations in the draft Taunton Deane Borough Council Core Strategy in 2008.
 The use of the Habitat Evaluation Procedure was agreed to by Natural England.
-Since that date the methodology has evolved and been used in over thirty cases, both for plans and projects, within Habitats Regulations Assessment and in Ecological Impact Assessments.
+Since that date the methodology has evolved and been used in many cases, both for plans and projects, within Habitats Regulations Assessment and in Ecological Impact Assessments.
 And at the various stages in the planning process from site allocation, pre application through to the planning application stage.

 The Habitat Evaluation Procedure is structured around the calculation of Habitat Units (HU).
 These are the product of a Habitat Suitability Index (scores for the quality of different habitats for a particular species) and the total area of habitat (quantity) affected by a development proposal.